UNIVERSITY – the how to’s, the do’s and the don’ts (Part 1)

 If you are in any form of compulsory education, the summer holidays are a very welcome reprieve from a hectic last term of exams and coursework hand-ins, yet at the same time, can be an incredibly daunting period.
-After we are finally able to wind down and relax, the date of exam results release appears on the horizon, ever present and inching forward at what feels like record speed, but a snail’s pace at the same time.
+After we’re finally able to wind down and relax, the date of exam results release appears on the horizon (que horror film music).
 From the time of GCSE results onwards (and even in the run up to GSCE’s), university becomes the buzzword.
-Having gone through all of this myself, and not coping entirely well with the pressure of it all, I am going to dedicate this (probably very long) post to the ins and outs of everything university related, be that choosing your subjects for uni, choosing your uni, choosing if university is for you, preparing to leave, and to handling the change in environment and work loads, and the social side of it.
+Having gone through all of this myself and having struggled with the pressure, I’m going to dedicate this post to the ins and outs of everything university related.

-I will start with a post dedicated to everything related to preparing for university in terms of the application process, how to choose where to go, etc. Part 2 will follow on from there, focusing on the more practical side of setting off to university, settling in, and adapting.
-Enjoy!
+I’ll start with a post dedicated to everything related to preparing for university in terms of the application process, how to choose where to go, etc. Part 2 will follow on from there, focusing on the more practical side of setting off to university, settling in, and adapting!

 SIDE NOTE – this information is coming from a student very much focusing on an English education system!
 Not all will apply to everyone.